packdl/my-pytorch-learn-repo/README.md

 ### Installation

 Change directory to the HW2/hw2_1 directory
-There is a requirements.txt file containing packages necessary to run HW1 and HW2.
+There is a requirements.txt file containing packages necessary to run HW2.
 These packages should be installed in a virtual environment using the following commands:

 ```
 python -m venv .venv